tytydraco/yessleep/out/Ive_been_trapped_riding_Space_Mountain_for_hours_and_I_want_to_die_The_background_screams_have_always_been_other_trapped_people.md

 Thankfully, I’m getting lightheaded.
 Endless hours of getting spun around on this horrible roller coaster have left me dizzy.
 I don’t know what they’ll do with my unconscious body, but I’m sure it will be ghastly.

+I'm pretty sure that one of the kids finally fell out of the ride in the last go-round.
+I heard something fly into the air, followed by a woman screaming about her son.

 They shut down “It’s a Small World.”
 Maybe they’re installing it with new victims to power the animatronics because all the old ones died.
 I’m pretty sure “Rise of the Resistance” closes so often so that they can force-feed everyone who must be trapped in those stationary Storm Trooper displays.
-I don’t know.
+At any rate, the employees were forcing an unconscious kid into what looked like a Star Wars prop uniform last time we passed through the station, and the woman screamed louder.

 The only thing I can say for certain is that I’m in hell.

 Okay, the ride’s starting up again.
 I don’t think I’ll be able to type coherently much longer.